alxdwa/css-zen-garden-2/README.md

 Another attempt at redesigning [CSS Zen Garden](http://www.csszengarden.com/) after studying mobile-first responsive design.
 As for [css-zen-garden repo](https://github.com/alxdwa/css-zen-garden), backgrounds (.svg files) were coded using p5.js.

+Compared to previous attempt, a mobile-first approach was adopted and media queries were used.
+Only inline blocks were implemented, no CSS flex box as this topic had not been covered at the time.

 ### First update from Day 1: ###

 <img width="1293" alt="desktop large screen screenshot" src="https://user-images.githubusercontent.com/47341093/54345284-db4ff580-4696-11e9-861c-36d3aaccb5b7.png">